kcilc/ravioli-on-a-stick/src/content/recipes/balsamic-broccoli.md

         - [0, 0]
         - " is coated evely."
     -
-        - "Transfer the prepared"
+        - "Transfer the prepared "
         - [0, 0]
         - " onto a baking sheet lined with parchment paper.
 Bake in the oven for 30 to 40 minutes until the "
         - [0, 0]
-        - "has darkened to your liking."
+        - " has darkened to your liking."
     -
         - "Take the pan out of the oven, and set it on a heat-resistant surface.
 Sprinkle the "
         - [5, 1]